 By reinstalling humans at the centre of design, the likes of culture and context become the focal point once more.
 This preliminary understanding will see designers solving worldly problems yet again.

-Digital Transformation & Design Thinking
+Digital Transformation & Design Thinking Principles

 My previous articles have outlined how modern digital transformation must be customer-centric, if it is to succeed.
 This is why the discipline of UX is so embedded in digital transformation.

-Successful digital transformation and design thinking share an intense focus on users.
+Successful digital transformation and design thinking principles share an intense focus on users.
 Through reflective thinking and empathy, they seek to solve the past, present and future problems users might face.
 Design thinking, however, is more revolutionary in how it questions broader societal and ethical dilemmas.

-Cross-functional teams are just as critical for design thinking as they are for digital transformation.
+Cross-functional teams are just as critical for the design thinking process as they are for digital transformation.
 You must encourage a culture where problems are understood and challenged from all possible angles through a blend of qualitative and quantitative research.
 In many instances, designers will use their findings to create prototypes.
 By manifesting your ideas in physical, prototype form, you will have the means to gain feedback on strengths and weaknesses, speeding up innovation and thus the success of your ideas.

 We use design thinking to approach all of our projects here at Cyber-Duck - the name of the game is to innovate and improve usability.

 As I’ve argued elsewhere, digital transformation challenges your company culture to succeed.
-Design thinking is crucial for this, but brings an inherent risk.
+Design thinking principles are crucial for this, but brings an inherent risk.
 It might reveal a fundamental flaw in your existing product and service paradigms, which businesses must address and innovate to solve.
 This naturally poses many risks, a worrying prospect for some seeing as many organisations are risk averse.

 But there are benefits to addressing this issue and making your organisation take some risks with innovation.
 A phenomenal example of design thinking implemented on a large scale can be seen in Estonia, the post-Soviet nation.
 The Estonian project is known as e-Estonia, a potentially revolutionary plan to change the country from a traditional state into a digital society of tomorrow.